 Stock market today: Asian shares trading mostly lower

-Shares are mostly lower in Asia in narrow trading after they barely budged on Wall Street following a mixed batch of earnings reports from big U.S. companies.
+Shares were mostly lower in Asia in narrow trading Thursday after they barely budged on Wall Street following a mixed batch of earnings reports from big U.S. companies.

 Japan reported that its trade deficit narrowed in March as exports rose more than expected, helped by a nearly 40% increase in the value of vehicle exports.
 But exports to China fell, reflecting the slow pace of the recovery from pandemic disruptions.
 Growth in imports also slowed.